Ford Focus (third generation): Motorsports

 Chip Ganassi Racing with Felix Sabates entered a Ford Focus in the IMSA Continental Tire SportsCar Challenge Street Tuner class in 2014.

 Hoonigan Racing Division fielded two Ford Focus RS rallycross cars in the 2016 and 2017 FIA World Rallycross Championship with drivers Andreas Bakkerud and Ken Block.
 On September 4, 2017, Ford Performance and Hoonigan Racing Division announced their withdrawal from the World Rallycross Championship after the 2017 season.

 Appearance in media

 A 2017 Focus RS appeared in Season 4, Episode 2 ("A Massive Hunt") of the Amazon Prime Video original show The Grand Tour.
 It was driven by Richard Hammond, who modified the car by removing the wheels and putting on caterpillar tracks.
 He also repainted the car from blue to black.

-Discontinuation and end of production (North American models)
+Discontinuation

 On May 4, 2018, the final 2018 Ford Focus was assembled at Ford Motor Company's Michigan Assembly Plant in Wayne, Michigan.
 The Michigan Assembly Plant will continue to produce the all-new 2019 Ford Ranger for North America.
 A crossover named the Ford Focus Active was planned to be imported from China.
 It was planned to be sold in North America for the 2020 model year.
 In August 2018, Ford canceled its plans to import the Chinese-built Focus Active to North America, citing tariff concerns.